Sprutik/monobank-card-info/README.md

 # Monobank Card Info

 A Next.js application that allows you to view your Monobank card transactions using the Monobank API.
+The app was coded in 30 minutes using cursor.

 ## Features